just-kiss-it/u_will/blog/_posts/2020-01-23-decisiveness-&-follow-thru.md

 ![2020-01-23-110613.png](https://i.imgur.com/AnRx5n1.png)

-Still wasting time with `'LBRY'` too!
+### Still wasting time with [`'LBRY'`](https://lbry.com/) too!

 ![2020-01-23-115526-redacted.png](https://i.imgur.com/Q71VhOc.png)

 In their defense, they DID finally figure out what my problem was and they sent 100 LBC my way for the trouble.
-Sean let me know he had just put up the AppImage on his Github minutes before, so I snagged it even before it was available on the `LBRY` website!
+Sean let me know he had just put up the AppImage on his Github minutes before, so I snagged it even before it was available on the [`'LBRY'`](https://lbry.com/) website!
 Still, it did not work for me.
 I don't know if it's a continuing 'keytar' requirement issue, or what!
 I give up for right now though.
 I don't really feel like doing [**Discord**](https://discordapp.com/) right now, but that may change in a few days...
 So many groups of people use [**Discord**](https://discordapp.com/).
 I may as well get back into it and see if it has improved over the last few years since I last checked it out...

 -----